 The phrase “at the top of the growth sector in a pay range” refers to the pay range for the position to which the employee is demoted, not the position from which the employee was demoted.
-In re Rodriguez, CSA 106-04, 6 (3/2/05) (decided under former §9-63).
+In re Rodriguez, CSA 106-04, 6-7 (3/2/05) (decided under former 9-63).

-Sheriff’s Dept. Director’s claim to derive authority under this rule to appoint a major to acting division chief is without merit, as CSR 9 does not apply to employees in the Undersheriff pay schedule.
+Sheriff’s Dept. Director’s does not derive authority under this rule to appoint a major to acting division chief, as CSR 9 does not apply to employees in the Undersheriff pay schedule.
 In re Anderson, et al., CSA 61-10, 63-10, 66-10 & 67-10, 7 (12/22/10).

 Rule does not contemplate additional pay for working less than 30 days in a position out of appellant’s job classification.
-In re Van Dyck, CSA 143-05, 2 (Order 2/16/06) (decided under former §7-80).
+In re Van Dyck, CSA 143-05, 2 (Order 2/16/06) (decided under former 7-80).

 This rule grants the career service board authority, in its sole discretion, to make a market adjustment in a pay practice or to create a temporary pay practice if certain conditions are met.
-In re Anderson, et al., CSA 78-08 to 124-08 (Order 1/7/09).
+In re Anderson, et al., CSA 78-08 to 124-08, 2 (Order 1/7/09).

 Appeal of denial of pay adjustment based on hire of new employees at higher rate does not state a claim under § D of this rule, which grants CSB sole discretion to make market adjustments in pay practices.
-In re Anderson, et al., CSA 78-08 to 124-08 (Order 1/7/09).
+In re Anderson, et al., CSA 78-08 to 124-08, 2-3 (Order 1/7/09).

 Appeal of denial of pay adjustment based on hire of new employees at higher rate does not state a claim under § E of this rule, which grants CSA personnel director sole discretion to adjust pay within same pay grade for current employees in order to eliminate pay inequity.
-In re Anderson et al., CSA 78-08 to 124-08 (Order 1/7/09).
+In re Anderson et al., CSA 78-08 to 124-08, 3 (Order 1/7/09).